-ASPPH is leading national advocacy to ensure that public health degrees remain recognized and supported as professional under the Department of Education’s One Big Beautiful Bill Act (OBBBA) proposal.
+ASPPH is leading national advocacy to ensure that public health degrees remain recognized and supported as professional under the Department of Education’s One Big Beautiful Bill Act (OBBBA).
 These FAQs outline the proposal, its impact on student aid, and key advocacy timelines.

-The US Department of Education’s (ED) Reimagining and Improving Student Education (RISE) Committee advanced a proposed definition of “professional degree programs” under the One Big Beautiful Bill Act (OBBBA) that excludes public health degrees, including the MPH and DrPH, along with several other health professions programs.
-This change could restrict access to federal loan support and weaken the pipeline of practitioners our communities rely on.
+The Department of Education’s (ED) Reimagining and Improving Student Education (RISE) final rule’s definition of “professional degree programs” excludes public health degrees, including the MPH and DrPH, along with several other health professions programs.
+This change would restrict access to federal loan support and diminish the pipeline of public health practitioners our communities rely on.

 Excluding public health degrees from the “professional degree” category would: